FlauschBert/controller_launcher/README.md

 Nothing, except absolutely perfect mouse and keyboard emulation with a controller!
 Add the Minecraft launcher executable to Steam to be able to start it out of Steam Big Picture Mode.
 Use at the added entry for Minecraft the controller configuration.
 (Please search on the web for more information on how to do this).

-The files are organized in one folder for Minecraft server, client and backup and the users profile (`C:\Users\<user>\AppData\roaming\.minecraft`).
+The files are organized in one folder for Minecraft server, client and backup and the users profile (`C:\Users\<user>\AppData\Roaming\.minecraft`).
 The server is started directly out of the main folder.
 The client files are inside the `client` sub folder and backups are saved into the `backup` sub folder.

 #### Backup Minecraft world data files
 Before starting the Minecraft server all data can be backup'd to be able to restore in case of complete disaster ;)